Release 4.2 for Oracle Database 12c

 attr method.
 This method returns slightly different values in some circumstances.
 Please review the jQuery change log for further details of this and other changes.

-If you are concerned this may impact your applications, there are 2 possible options:
+If you are concerned this may impact your applications, there are two possible options:

 Fallback to the previous version of jQuery for your code.
 You can easily include jQuery 1.6.2 by adding the following to your Page Template > Header, within the